Is Alcohol Polar or Nonpolar? Understanding the Chemistry of Alcohols

 Factors Affecting Alcohol Polarity: Carbon Chain Length and Branching

 While the hydroxyl group makes alcohols polar, the length and branching of the carbon chain attached to the hydroxyl group significantly influence the overall polarity of the molecule.
-As the carbon chain length increases, the nonpolar hydrocarbon portion of the molecule becomes more dominant, reducing the overall polarity of the alcohol.
-This is because the nonpolar hydrocarbon chain weakens the influence of the polar hydroxyl group.
-Similarly, branching of the carbon chain reduces the overall polarity by disrupting the alignment of the polar hydroxyl groups, reducing their ability to interact effectively through hydrogen bonding.
+Even so, as the carbon chain length increases, the nonpolar hydrocarbon portion of the molecule becomes more dominant, reducing the overall polarity of the alcohol.
+That said, this is because the nonpolar hydrocarbon chain weakens the influence of the polar hydroxyl group.
+Similarly, branching of the carbon chain reduces the overall polarity by disrupting the alignment of the polar hydroxyl groups, reducing their ability to interact effectively through hydrogen bonding But it adds up..

 Comparing Polarity Across Different Alcohols: